snugel/cas-offinder/README.md

 G stands for using GPU devices, C for using CPUs, and A for using accelerators.

-(Optionally, you can set device ID in addition to G/C/A to limit number of devices used by Cas-OFFinder)
+Optionally, you can set device IDs in addition to `G`, `C`, `A` to limit number of devices used by Cas-OFFinder.
+A range of device IDs can be specified by using comma or colon to separate the IDs.
+See examples below.

 The special filename `-` may be used in place of the input and output filename to read and write from `stdin` and `stdout`, respectively.